 Type/Coating/Treatment of the Razor Blade

 First, make sure you are buying quality double edge razor blades.
 If you are purchasing cheap blades that break down quickly, you are going to have to change them out more frequently.
 Use high quality steel from reputable brands and you will find a longer lasting DE blade.
-Many companies will market their blades as having coatings like Teflon or hydrophobics like PRFE that claim to reduce friction which may not do much to improve longevity.
-Although, razor blades made with “hardness” layering like platinum, chromium, etc might help to make the blade last longer, like most things with safety razor blades, YMMV (your mileage may vary).
+Many companies will market their blades as having coatings like Teflon or hydrophobics like PRFE that claim to reduce friction but may not do much to improve longevity.
+On the other hand, razor blades made with “hardness” layering like platinum, chromium, etc might help to make the blade last longer, like most things with safety razor blades, YMMV (your mileage may vary).